Pagure/pagure/doc/install_webhooks.rst

 The first file is the script of the web-hook server itself.

-The secondg file is the systemd service file.
+The second file is the systemd service file.

 * Activate the service and ensure it's started upon boot: